LCPQ/PTEROSOR_endofterm_workshop/content/_index.md

 ## NEWS

-* **Apr 2024:** The workshop's website is officialy up and running!
+* **Apr 2024:** The workshop's website is officially up and running!

 ## THE WORKSHOP

 Electronic structure theory has developed in many directions in recent years and a large number of new emerging methods have been developed to compute accurately excited-state energies and properties at an affordable cost.
 Processes related to electronically excited states are central in chemistry, physics, and biology, playing a key role in ubiquitous processes such as photochemistry, catalysis, and solar cell technology.
-However, defining an effective method that reliably provides accurate excited-state energies in every scenarios remains a major challenge in theoretical chemistry.
-In this workshop, we aim at discussing novel approaches to obtain excited-state energies and wave functions in molecular systems and solids.
+However, defining an effective method that reliably provides accurate excited-state energies in every scenario remains a major challenge in theoretical chemistry.
+In this workshop, we aim to discuss novel approaches to obtain excited-state energies and wave functions in molecular systems and solids.
 The website of the first edition can be found [here](https://pfloos.github.io/PTEROSOR_midterm_workshop/).
 <br><br>